calderast/Hex-maze/README.md

 This repo provides the following databases of valid maze configurations and barrier change sequences for the hex maze task:

 ### Database of hex maze configurations
-`maze_configuration_database` contains 55,896 possible hex maze configurations with the following attributes:
+`Maze_Databases/maze_configuration_database` contains 55,896 possible hex maze configurations with the following attributes:
 - 9 barriers
 - no unreachable hexes
 - path lengths between reward ports are between 15-25 hexes